Resources & references

 United Kingdom (UK)

-This is a Cochrane Review (intervention) addressing music therapy for people with substance use disorders.
-The objective was to compare the effect of music therapy in addition to standard care versus standard care alone, or to standard care plus an active control intervention, on psychological symptoms, substance craving, motivation for treatment, and motivation to stay clean/sober.
-The review outlines the search methods, selection criteria, data collection and analysis, results, and the authors' conclusions.
+This study reviews existing research to compare the effects of music therapy in addition to standard care versus standard care alone, or to standard care plus an active control intervention, on psychological symptoms, substance craving, motivation for treatment, and motivation to stay clean/sober.

 Music Therapy: Group Music Pain Model